 Employment contract minimums

-An employment agreement should specify the parties of the agreement, the type of agreement, the date of its conclusion, as well as the work and remuneration conditions, including in particular:
+An employment agreement should specify the parties of the agreement, registered seat of employer, the type of agreement, the date of its conclusion, as well as the work and remuneration conditions, including in particular:

 Furthermore, the employer must inform the employee in writing, not later than within 7 days from the date of concluding the employment contract, about:

-- The length of annual leave to which the employee is entitled
+• the length of payable leaves, especially annual leave to which the employee is entitled

 If the employer is not obliged to establish work regulations – they should additionally inform the employee about the night-time hours, the place, date and frequency of remuneration payments, and the adopted procedure of confirming the arrival and presence of employees at work, as well as the procedure of excusing their absence from work.